steerpath/steerpath-smart-sdk-podspec/README.md

 5. You will need to confirm the repository with the next prompt.
 ```
-Are you sure you want to publish to bitbucket-nimbledevices-steerpath-smart-sdk-podspec? (y/n):
+Are you sure you want to publish to steerpath-smart-sdk-podspec? (y/n):
 ```

 6. Publishing/uploading will run.
 After completion pull and push the changes into git.